multitudes/oldmultitudes.github.io/_posts/2010-04-09-C# scripting basic for AR and VR applications in Unity.markdown

 We have a `ViewController` with a grid of thumbnails for various 3D models.
 When someone taps on one of these thumbnails, I want to show a Quick Look preview of the model for that thumbnail.

+With all that configured, we're ready to present our preview controller, and so it's going to animate and scale up from the view that was tapped.
+In order to preview and present documents, we need to instantiate a QLPreviewController.
+It's part of the Quick Look framework.
+Let's take a look at the protocol for a dataSource.

 I create a `QLPreviewController`.

 {% highlight swift %}